nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![TimetableClassDiagram](images/TimetableClassDiagram.png)

-The above class diagram illustrates the classes within the timetables package.
+The above class diagram illustrates the classes within the `timetables` package.
 The `timetables` package includes
-1. Timetable
+1. `Timetable`
    - To invoke operations involving a specific timetable object.
-2. MasterTimetable
+2. `MasterTimetable`
    - To invoke operations on the master list of all user's timetable.

 ## 2.6 Event Component
 ![EventClassDiagram](images/EventClassDiagram.png)

-The above class diagram illustrates the classes within the event package.
+The above class diagram illustrates the classes within the `events` package.

-The Event package includes:
+The `event` package includes:
 1. An abstract `Event` class that other event classes inherit from
 2. Individual Event classes that inherits from the `Event` class
-   - Lesson
+   - `Lesson`
-   - Meeting
+   - `Meeting`

 ## 2.7 Storage Component
 ![StorageClassDiagram](images/StorageClassDiagram.png)